JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **The only predator that polar bears have are humans**.
+And here is a just a random fact -  **JELL-O was declared The "Official State Snack" of Utah in January 2001**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 10 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 11 Dec, 2025.</sub>